theIDinside/mdb/README.md

 # Midas

-Midas Debugger library for Rust / C / C++
+Midas Debugger library for Rust / C / C++ with no dependencies.
+Perfect for learning.

 ## Workspace structure